lethal233/lethal233.github.io/_pages/projects.md

 Out of interest and convenience, I developed this tool to automatically open the web URLs.
 [Automated Web Crawler](https://github.com/lethal233/subtle-utils)

+Out of concern, I visualized the COVID-19 data in Wuhan: [C-19 in Wuhan](https://github.com/lethal233/Visualization-of-NCP-Data-in-Wuhan)

 The details are listed below:

 ## [VGA-Displayer](https://github.com/assign-D-D/simple_VGA)